-Options 2-4 share these same policy requirements 9 Options 2 and 4 have these similar IT infrastructure and business process requirements Removing the obligation for social security beneficiaries to apply for child support.
-Retaining child support for recipients of the Unsupported Child's Benefit and Foster Care Allowance.10 Making formula assessed child support an allowable cost for liable parents applying for Temporary Additional Automation of information sharing and business processes to support passing on child support.
+Options 2 -6 share these same policy requirements 9 Options 2, 2(a), 4,5 and 6 have these similar IT infrastructure and business process requirements Removing the obligation for social security beneficiaries to apply for child support.
+Retaining child support for recipients of the Unsupported Child's Benefit and Foster Care Allowance.10 Making formula assessed child support an allowable cost for liable parents applying for Temporary Additional Support.
+Automation of information sharing and business processes to support passing on child support.
 This is dependent on changes to information sharing agreements and other legislation.
 Child support being charged forward, as income, over the following four or five weeks of benefit payments, from when the payment is made.